1ndu5/recalendar.js/README.md

 ## What's different in this fork?

-All the features of the original ReCalendar are included.
+All the features of the original ReCalendar are included (to 15/02/2026).
 This fork adds:

 - **Timeblock planner columns** - adds vertical lines to day pages, creating a time column, two scheduling columns, and a notes column.
 Column widths are fully configurable.
 - **Shutdown checkbox** - adds configurable "Shut Down" text and a checkbox to the header of day pages.
 Can be enabled per day of the week (e.g. workdays only).